Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Introduction

 Mackerel are saltwater fish that usually live in schools of fish in the ocean.
 They are about 30 cm on average, and they are considered fatty fish due to their rich profile in omega fats.
-Mackerel are mostly eaten in Europe, specifically Germany, the United Kingdom, and France.
+Mackerel is mostly eaten in Europe, specifically in Germany, the United Kingdom, and France.
 The three countries combined consumed 51% of the total mackerel market globally.
-Mackerel fish have a property which is spoilage, and mackerel fish skin gets spoiled very quickly.
+Mackerel fish have a property, which is spoilage, and mackerel fish skin gets spoiled very quickly.
 However, it is a fish that is commonly eaten and has oily meat.
 Mackerel fish can be wild type and farmed; most of the market is wild type.

 What are their main differences?